evanseitz/personal_website/content/presentation/iclr-2025/index.md

   preview_only: false
 ---

 Evan E Seitz, David M McCandlish, Justin B Kinney and Peter K Koo.
-"Decoding the Mechanistic Impact of Genetic Variation on Regulatory Sequences with Deep Learning", ICLR 2025 Workshop on Generative and Experimental Perspectives for Biomolecular Design, April 2025.
+"Decoding the Mechanistic Impact of Genetic Variation on Regulatory Sequences with Deep Learning", ICLR 2025 Workshop on Generative and Experimental Perspectives for Biomolecular Design, Singapore, April 2025.